-The 'VWHDC Local Plan 2031 Part 1: Strategic Sites and Policies' is based on very high forecasts of projected housing need from the (much-disputed) Oxfordshire SHMA (March 2014), which stresses that its projected housing need figures are 'interim projections rather than official statistics' and that whilst they 'provide "a starting point" for housing need, they should to be treated with a significant level of caution' (paragraph 3.11).
+The 'VWHDC Local Plan 2031 Part 1: Strategic Sites and Policies' is based on the very high forecasts of projected housing need from the much disputed Oxfordshire SHMA.
+It should be noted that the Oxfordshire SHMA (March 2014) stresses that its projected housing need figures are 'interim projections rather than official statistics' and that whilst they 'provide "a starting point" for housing need, they should to be treated with a significant level of caution' (paragraph 3.11).
 The author (GL Hearn) provides reasons for this major qualification including the need for care over projections for economic growth, many of which have proven to be erroneous particularly since the Banking crisis of 2007-2008 and its legacies.
 Economists argue that these legacies will not be over for many years to come.
 Therefore, all planning based on projected economic growth and job creation has to proceed with caution.
 The forecast of housing need is itself based on another questionable forecast that 85,000 news jobs will be created attracting more people to the county.
 Government figures for growth have been regularly down graded confirming that hopes of aggressive economic growth and the need for particular types of house building should be subject to detailed public consultation and/or independent scrutiny.